varchashva/LetsMapYourNetwork/README.md

 ##### BOTTOM LINE - YOU CAN'T SECURE WHAT YOU ARE NOT AWARE OF. #####

-Let’s Map Your Network (LMYN) aims to provide a easy to use interface to security engineer and network administrator to have their network in graphical form with zero manual error, where a node represents a system and relationship between nodes represent the connection.
+Let’s Map Your Network (LMYN) aims to provide an easy to use interface to security engineer and network administrator to have their network in graphical form with zero manual error, where a node represents a system and relationship between nodes represent the connection.
 To achieve this it uses the basic network commands such as traceroute, ping scan etc.

 Below are the modules in LMYN to perform the task of mapping